antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 around issues like generics that need resolution but this is our first stake in the ground.

-##Using LLVM
+##Experience with LLVM

-In the few months we've been using LLVM we've had a really good experience but with a few caveats.
+In the few months we've been using LLVM, we've had a really good experience but with a few caveats.
+Getting started with translating to BitCode has been a very straightforward experience and ramp-up time for someone with compiler experience has been very quick.
- Getting started with translating to BitCode has been a very straight forward experience and ramp-up time for someone with compiler experience has been very quick.
 The MCJIT, which we started with for our JIT, was easy to configure and get code compiled and returned to the runtime.
 Outside of the COFF issue discussed below, we only had to make adjustments in configuration or straightforward overrides of classes, like EEMemoryManager, to enable working code.
 Of the caveats, the first was simple, but the other two are going to require sustained work to bring up to the level we'd like.
 The first issue was a problem with Windows support in the DynamicRuntime of the MCJIT infrastructure.
 The last two, Precise Garbage Collection, and Exception